enupal/docs/docs/stripe-payments/connect/connects.md

 ![Connect Index](https://enupal.com/assets/docs/enupal-stripe-connect-6.png)

-2.- From the Front-end, from our example templates go to `marketplace/account` if the user does not have a connect yet, it will automatically created when the Vendor creates a Product, clicking on "New Product"
+2.- From the Front-end, from our example templates go to `marketplace/products` when the vendor creates a new product, if the user does not have a connect yet, it will automatically create one connect (the vendor rate will be the global vendor rate from your Settings).
+If the vendor already have one connect it will take the first connect and associate the product to that connect.

 ## allProducts